Autodesk/synthesis/emulation/emulator-building.md

 # Press control-x then a to close VM
 ```

-VM image creation is complete.
+VM image creation is now complete.
 It can now be used as a drop in replacement for any current synthesis installations, or used
-again via the qemu command listed above
+again via the qemu command listed above.